 In our first post, we will look at 10 things you need to know about starting a telemedicine practice.

 Starting a telemedicine practice can feel overwhelming, but Mend is here to help.
 We help providers start their practice from the ground up every day.
-Plus, there are these best telehealth software, which can make your experience better.
+Plus, there are these best telehealth software, which can make your experience better — whether you deal in primary care or behavioral health.

 We recommend contacting a local incorporation attorney, the Small Business Association or your local medical board to get more information on how to get incorporated.
 They can provide resources on incorporation, bank accounts, business licenses and more.